MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 In this exercise, you'll explore the model catalog in Azure AI Studio.

-> To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.

 This exercise will take approximately **25** minutes.

+## Before you start

+To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.
+Fill in the [registration form](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) to request access to Azure OpenAI models.

 ## Create an Azure AI hub